JesperStromblad/ci-analytics-system/README.md

 ### Back-end deployment
 There are different steps which needs to be taken in order to deploy back-end.

 - **CI Data Streaming:** This requires setting up of Apache pulsar components such as broker.
 This can be found in Pulsar official [documentation](https://pulsar.apache.org/).
 Secondly, mongo connector that needs to be installed which can be found in the [link](https://pulsar.apache.org/download/).
-More information on  mongo connector can be found in the MongoDB sink connector[documentation](https://pulsar.apache.org/docs/en/io-mongo-sink/).
+More information on  mongo connector can be found in the MongoDB sink connector [documentation](https://pulsar.apache.org/docs/en/io-mongo-sink/).
 MongoDB sink connector can be setup by doing as follows:
     - First setup mongodb container:
     > $ docker run -d -p 27017-27019:27017-27019 --name mongodb mongo
     - Create mongo sink files.
 This is a yaml file e.g., mongodbcon/mongo-trace.yml